 Rev. Abernathy reads a resolution to continue the bus boycott until a just settlement is reached and that no violence or intimidation be used in the boycott.
 The motion is carried with thunderous applause.
 The boycott is transformed from a one-day protest into a peoples' mass movement — an all-out struggle for justice and human dignity.

 After the exaltation of Monday comes the daunting reality of Tuesday.
-A protest has to be transformed into a movement, and as President of the Montgomery Improvement Association the responsibility falls most heavily on Dr. King.
+A protest has to be transformed into a movement and an organization capable of sustaining that movement, and as President of the Montgomery Improvement Association the responsibility falls most heavily on Dr. King.
 The MIA Executive Board has to be expanded to broaden its base and involve and represent all sectors of the Black community.
 Working committees have to be established to coordinate the boycott and perform the daily labor that effective social struggle requires.

 Most important is the Transportation Committee chaired by Rufus Lewis.
 On an average workday, 17,500 Blacks normally ride the buses for 35-40,000 trips, to and fro.
 Some can walk, some can catch rides with friends who own cars, but many thousands still need a way to get to and from work, school, and essential errands.
 At first they rely on the "taxicab army," the 18 Black cab companies who volunteer to reduce their normal rate to a dime each trip — the same as the bus fare.
 But the cops crack down, invoking a long-ignored minimum-fare law of 45 cents.
 They threaten to arrest cabbies who charge less.
 King seeks advice and practical guidance from his good friend Rev. T.J.
 Jemison who led the Baton Rouge Bus Boycott.
 As advised by Jemison, Lewis and King then organize a carpool system and by December 13 more than 150 volunteers (ultimately rising to well over 300) are picking up and dropping off passengers at 48 dispatch stations in Black neighborhoods and 42 pickup points in white areas.